-- > Self-Sufficiency HACC defines self-sufficiency as behavior that exhibits personal accountability and financial responsibility demonstrated through consistent (more than 12 months) employment appropriate to the maximum skill level achievable by the individual. - ➤ Mandatory Participation Participation in a self-sufficiency program is a condition of eligibility for new admissions and a condition of continued occupancy for existing residents and participants. - Adult Requirements All abled bodied individuals ages 18 through 54 are required to actively pursue activities to achieve economic self-sufficiency with a goal of employment for a minimum of 25 hours per week. - ➤ Term Limit A maximum term limit of 8 years for all households whose head is an able-bodied individual age 18 through 54. - ➤ Job Retention In 2021, HACC will continue to direct resources to jobretention. - > Goal-Based Financial Incentive In 2021, HACC will continue implementation of a goal-based financial incentive to be paid to individuals that remain LSS compliant and meet certain benchmarks of self-sufficiency to be paid upon expiration of the maximum term limit or completion of the Contract of Participation. - > LSS SHIFT Program In 2021, HACC will continue the "LSS SHIFT Program" to encourage compliant LSS households to develop additional skills that will lead to higher paying jobs or self-employment through entrepreneurial efforts.
+- Self-Sufficiency HACC defines self-sufficiency as behavior that exhibits personal accountability and financial responsibility demonstrated through consistent (more than 12 months) employment appropriate to the maximum skill level achievable by the individual. - > Mandatory Participation Participation in a self-sufficiency program is a condition of eligibility for new admissions and a condition of continued occupancy for existing residents and participants. - Adult Requirements All abled bodied individuals ages 18 through 54 are required to actively pursue activities to achieve economic self-sufficiency with a goal of employment for a minimum of 25 hours per week or the annual earned income for the year of participation. - Term Limit A maximum term limit of 8 years for all households whose head is an able-bodied individual age 18 through 54. - > Job Retention In 2021, HACC will continue to direct resources to job retention. - Goal-Based Financial Incentive In 2022, HACC will continue implementation of a goal-based financial incentive to be paid to individuals enrolled in the SHIFT Program that remain LSS compliant and meet certain benchmarks of self-sufficiency to be paid upon expiration of the maximum term limit or completion of the Contract of Participation. - LSS SHIFT Program In 2022, HACC will continue the "LSS SHIFT Program" to encourage compliant LSS households to develop additional skills that will lead to higher paying jobs or selfemployment through entrepreneurial efforts.